seeinglogic/ariadne/tutorial/README.md

 If you followed along to this point, you should see that the `main` function has partial block coverage, while the socket related functions are uncovered.
-If you click on the `readloop` function, you'll see that while it is fully covered, the uncovered descendent complexity is very large, which suggests that there is a lot of unreached code in its descendent functions (which are not currently shown in web UI).
+If you click on the `readloop` function, you'll see that while it is fully covered, it has the telltale double-border which means it has more edges than is currently shown.
+In addition, the uncovered descendent complexity is very large, which suggests that there is a lot of unreached code in its descendent functions (which are not currently shown in web UI).

 If you then navigate to `readloop` in Binary Ninja, you'll see the graph update and show more of the context "lower" in the callgraph, and you're on the path to discovering what complex functions are partially or completely uncovered.
 This kind of analysis is very helpful for improving coverage for